Phoenix Pharmahandel

-PHOENIX Pharmahandel GmbH & Co KG (PHOENIX Group), headquartered in Mannheim, Baden-Württemberg, is the largest pharmaceutical wholesaler in Germany, and the second largest in Europe with about 153 distribution centers across the country delivering drugs to some 12,000 independent pharmacies.
-Its PHOENIX Documentation is an Internet-based archive offering detailed information on drugs, their components, indications, and effects.
-Formation of Holding company PHOENIX International Beteiligungs GmbH.
-Phoenix Group is a majority owner of the pharmaceutical wholesalers Purus A.S. in the Czech Republic and Tamro in Finland.
-Phoenix Group itself is majority-owned by pharmaceutical conglomerate Merckle Group.
+Phoenix Pharma SE (Phoenix Group), headquartered in Mannheim, Baden-Württemberg, is the largest pharmaceutical wholesaler in Europe, with over 200 distribution centers across Europe delivering drugs to approximately 3,300 own and about 18,000 independent Pharmacies in 17 European countries.
+Its Phoenix Documentation is an internet-based archive offering detailed information on drugs, their components, indications, and effects.
+The formation of holding company Phoenix International Beteiligungs GmbH took place.
+The Phoenix Group is a majority owner of the pharmaceutical wholesalers Purus A.S. in the Czech Republic and Tamro in Finland.
+The Phoenix Group itself is mostly owned by the pharmaceutical conglomerate Merckle Group.